Al Sharpton Fast Facts

 March 15, 2004 - Drops out of the 2004 presidential race and endorses John Kerry.

-May 13, 2004 - Is ordered by the Federal Election Commission to repay $100,000 in public matching funds he received in 2004 for his presidential bid.
+May 13, 2004 - Is ordered by the Federal Election Commission to repay $100,000 in public matching funds he received for his 2004 presidential bid.

 July 28, 2004 - Addresses the Democratic National Convention in Boston.